 St Mark's has pioneered investigation and treatment of haemorrhoids, anal fistula, anal fissure, incontinence and problems of bowel function since it was founded in 1835.

-Many patients suffer debilitating ill health due to constipation or functional disease of the bowel that are not responsive to current treatments.
+This is because, despite advances, many patients suffer debilitating ill health due to constipation or functional disease of the bowel that are not responsible to available treatments.

-- 1 in 10 people over 65 are faecally incontinent
+- 1 in 10 people over 65 years experience faecal incontinence

-- More than 1 in 3 people with anal Crohn’s disease will need a permanent stoma
+- Around 1 in 3 people with anal Crohn’s disease will require a permanent stoma

-- More than 1 in 3 people who require surgery for complex anal fistula will suffer from permanent incontinence and/or require a stoma
+- 1 in 3 people who require surgery for complex anal fistula will suffer from permanent incontinence or require a stoma

-- 1 in 5 people with rectal cancer still require a permanent stoma
+- 1 in 5 people with rectal cancer require a stoma

-- Developing new methods of neurostimulation that will halve current levels of incontinence
+- Developing new methods of neurostimulation that will halve current incontinence levels

 - Using cell culture based methods of anal fistula repair